gillymeek/gravitywebsite/pages/01.home/_introduction/introduction.md

         datamode: 2
         target: _blank
 ---
-We deliver in-house management training courses and partner with you to select or design bespoke training for your organisation.
+We deliver virtual management training courses and partner with you to select or design bespoke training for your organisation.